 If you’ve been riding a fair bit this summer you’ll have noticed it’s starting to get a bit nippier in the mornings.
 Now is the perfect time to get your machine ready for the dismal days ahead...

-Preparing your motorcycle or moped for winter
+Tips to prepare your motorcycle or moped for winter

-The cold weather can affect your bike in many different ways.
+The cold weather can affect your bike in many ways.
 But, that doesn’t mean you should haul your machine into hibernation for the colder months.
 With a little winter bike maintenance, there’s no reason not to ride just as much when the temperature drops.

-Here are a few practical tips to stop you and your scooter or motorcycle getting caught out by the seasons.
+Here are a few practical tips to stop you and your scooter or motorcycle from getting caught out by the seasons.

 One item on a bike that could potentially take a pounding in cold weather is your battery, especially if you are running extras like heated grips.
 If it’s already past its best, now might be the time to consider replacing it.
 At the very least you should check the acid level and top it up if required.

 The best way to maintain a battery over winter is to keep it connected to a bike trickle charger when you’re not using it, they’re not too expensive and will keep your battery in tip-top condition.